towhee-io/towhee-docs/docs/tutorials/music-recognition-system.md

 ### 3. Insert all generated embedding vectors into a vector database

-While brute-force computation of distances between queries and all audio vectors is perfectly fine for small datasets, scaling to billions of image dataset items requires a production-grade vector database that utilizes a search index to greatly speed up the query process.
+While brute-force computation of distances between queries and all audio vectors is perfectly fine for small datasets, scaling to billions of audio dataset items requires a production-grade vector database that utilizes a search index to greatly speed up the query process.
 Here, we'll insert vectors computed in the previous section into a Milvus collection.

 ```python
 import pymilvus as milvus